 A: Once every week or so in the growing season and once every 2 to 3 weeks in dormancy.

 Q: Can I put my prayer plant outside?

 A: If temperatures remain between 60° F and 85° F, yes!

 Q. How do I keep the humidity high enough for my prayer plant to thrive?

-A. A daily misting can help provide the plant with the humidity it needs that may not be present in your home.
-You can also set a container of water near the plant, the evaporating water will give the plant some added humidity.
+A daily misting can help provide the prayer plant with the humidity it needs that may not be present in your home.
+You can also set a container of water near the prayer plant, as the evaporating water will increase the humidity.

 Q. The leaves of my prayer plant are curling even in the daytime…what’s going on?